Researching Medical Marijuana May Soon Get Easier

 Sisley's other attorney, Shane Pennington, says the agency's latest public statements "that it is behind scientific research to get to the bottom of the safety and efficacy of marijuana is a very big deal."

-Given the years of delay, Pennington says they aren't taking anything for granted yet.
+Given the years of delay, Pennington says researchers aren't taking anything for granted yet.

 "I have high hopes, but I'll believe it when I see it," he says.

-"Since the announcement appears to be in response to pending litigation, it's more likely that they will actually begin to move on this, in response to the pressure from the courts," University of Washington School of Law professor Karen Boxx said via e-mail.
+"Since the announcement appears to be in response to pending litigation, it's more likely that they will actually begin to move on this, in response to the pressure from the courts," University of Washington School of Law professor Karen Boxx said via email.

 Members of Congress are increasingly taking notice of the DEA's slow progress in bolstering the supply of research-grade marijuana.

-In May, a bipartisan group of 30 members of the U.S. House sent a letter to Barr and the DEA's acting administrator Uttam Dhillon urging them "to do whatever you can to speed up and improve the research application process" in order to "provide better raw materials for research."
+In May, a bipartisan group of 30 members of the U.S. House sent a letter to Barr and the DEA's acting administrator, Uttam Dhillon, urging them "to do whatever you can to speed up and improve the research application process" in order to "provide better raw materials for research."

-Even if the federal government acts quickly and starts approving applications, Sisley cautions it could still take several years for operators to begin producing cannabis that is up to research standards.
+Even if the federal government acts quickly and starts approving applications, Sisley cautions, it could still take several years for operators to begin producing cannabis that is up to research standards.

 "We haven't really won anything until scientists are finally utilizing real-world cannabis flower in their clinical trials," she says.